OpenWIS/openwis-tutorials/OWT-6/README.md

 ```

+META STON IDIO FAKELO

+### Angular Angular CDK

+npm install @angular/cdk@2.0.0-beta.10

+# ## compiler-cli

+Angular cli is a command line interface to scaffold and build angular apps using nodejs style (commonJs) modules.
+Not only it provides you scalable project structure, instead it handles all common tedious tasks for you out of the box.

+To install Angular cli use the npm tool:

+    npm install --save @angular/compiler-cli

 ### UI Layout & Styling

 The user interface components are laid-out and styled in the `app.component.html` and `style.css` files.
+For Better look and feel we will use `Angular Material` along with `Angular Animations`, decorated with one of Angular's official css theme.

 #### Step 1: Install Angular Material

- Material Design components are pre built ui components, created for and with Angular.
+ Material Design components are pre-built ui components, created for and with Angular.

     npm install --save @angular/material